Everything You Need to Know About California Corporations:

 You can file California articles online, by mail, or in person.
 Mailed filings must be submitted to the following address:

 In-person filings can generally be delivered to 1500 11th St., 3rd Floor, Sacramento, CA 95814.
 However, during the COVID-19 pandemic, drop-off boxes are available in the office’s lobby.

 How much does it cost to start a California corporation?

-The filing fee for Articles of Incorporation is $100.
-Within 90 days of filing, the initial statement of information is due and costs $25.
-So, the minimum grand total for forming a California corporation is $125.
+The filing fee for Articles of Incorporation is currently $0 (until June 30, 2023!).
+Within 90 days of filing, the initial statement of information is due and costs $25 ($20 for the statement of information + a $5 disclosure fee).
+So, the minimum grand total for forming a California corporation is $25.

 Expedited processing can be yours if you’re willing to dig into some deep pockets—same-day processing is $750 and 24-hour processing is $350.
 (Expedited service is suspended during the COVID-19 pandemic.)